Ask my AI Legal Analyst about limited-scope litigation in San Francisco?

 1. Written scope agreement

-Signed engagement letter listing deliverable, fee, your responsibilities, and exclusions.
+Look for a signed engagement letter listing the deliverable, the fee, your responsibilities, and the exclusions.
 Rule of Professional Conduct 1.5(b) effectively requires this.

 Fixed-fee work needs a defined deliverable.
-Hourly work needs a written estimate and a billing-increment policy.
+Hourly work needs a written estimate and a stated billing-increment policy so there are no surprises.

-SFSC moves fast.
-Confirm in writing which deadlines you track (CMC statement, ADR participation, response dates) and which, if any, the attorney does.
+Confirm in writing which deadlines you track (CMC statement, ADR participation, response dates) and which, if any, the attorney tracks.
+In a ghostwriting engagement, the deadlines are usually yours.